MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages.md

 Additionally, you can add more options on the request page to allow the end-user to filter the data displayed.

-## Filtering on request pages
+## <a name="FilteringRequest"></a> Filtering on request pages

-The fields that you define as `RequestFilterFields` are shown on the request page. <!-- In addition, an end-user can add more fields on which to filter to the request page. -->
+The fields that you define as `RequestFilterFields` are shown on the request page and can be used for filtering the data before viewing or printing the report.

+> [!NOTE]
+> Only on the Windows client, filtering is possible even if `RequestFilterFields` is not set.

-Defining the `RequestFilterFields` property in the `dataitem()` part of the report code is done as illustrated in the following code example (which creates the request page shown in the above figure):
+Defining the `RequestFilterFields` property in the `dataitem()` part of the report code is done as illustrated in the following code example:

 ```
 report 50103 "Customer List"